1968 Summer Olympics: Demonstration sports

 The organizers declined to hold a judo tournament at the Olympics, even though it had been a full-medal sport four years earlier.
 This was the last time judo was not included in the Olympic games.

+Baseball had been featured as a demonstration sport at the 1964 Tokyo Games, but not in 1968, despite Mexico's baseball heritage.
+Instead, a separate international tournament was held in Mexico City, shortly after the conclusion of the Olympic Games.

 Participating National Olympic Committees

 East Germany and West Germany competed as separate entities for the first time at a Summer Olympiad, and would remain so through 1988.
 Barbados competed for the first time as an independent country.
 Also competing for the first time in a Summer Olympiad were British Honduras (now Belize), Central African Republic, the Democratic Republic of the Congo (as Congo-Kinshasa), El Salvador, Guinea, Honduras, Kuwait, Nicaragua, Paraguay, Sierra Leone, and the United States Virgin Islands.
 Singapore returned to the Games as an independent country after competing as part of the Malaysian team in 1964.
-Suriname and Libya actually competed for the first time (in 1960 and 1964, respectively, they took part in the Opening Ceremony, but their athletes later withdrew from the competition.
+Suriname and Libya actually competed for the first time (in 1960 and 1964, respectively, they took part in the Opening Ceremony, but their athletes later withdrew from the competition).
 The People's Republic of China last competed at the 1952 Summer Games but had since withdrawn from the IOC due to a dispute with the Republic of China over the right to represent China.